 EDA will provide public works investments to support the construction or rehabilitation of essential public infrastructure and facilities necessary to generate or retain private sector jobs and investments.
 EDA can also fund technical assistance projects and other related projects.

 NEPA is the designated Regional Economic Development District for EDA.
 In this capacity, NEPA prepares the Comprehensive Economic Development Strategy for Northeastern Pennsylvania, identifies and ranks projects seeking EDA investment assistance; and provides technical assistance in the grant application process.

 Eligible applicants include private or public non-profit organizations, higher education; local units of government; municipal authorities, for profit, private sector entities do not qualify for EDA investment assistance.
 Projects funded by EDA in this region include infrastructure, industrial/business park site development, incubators, accelerators, downtown revitalization, specialized studies, rail line rehabilitation and others

 EDA investments must support new private investment and jobs.
 Grants are generally limited to 50% of projects costs but can increase, dependent on the level of economic distress .Grant awards generally do not exceed $1,000,000 but can be higher.

 Distress criteria focuses on income levels and unemployment rates that meet certain thresholds.
 There are exemptions based on special economic needs due to a major plant closing, industry sector restructuring or a major economic opportunity and others.

-Tom Pellegrini – Vice President, Business Development Division
+Kurt Bauman – Vice President, Community Services Division